yakov255/better-behat-support/development.md

 The plugin uses a **custom IntelliJ plugin repository** hosted on GitHub Pages:

 1. `docs/updatePlugins.xml` — the repository manifest, generated from `CHANGELOG.md`
-2. `src/main/resources/META-INF/plugin.xml` — contains `updateUrl` pointing to the XML
+2. `src/main/kotlin/…/CustomRepoProvider.kt` — implements `UpdateSettingsProvider`, auto-registers the repository URL at IDE startup
-3. IDE checks this URL for updates through the standard `Settings → Plugins` UI
+3. `src/main/resources/META-INF/plugin.xml` — registers `<updateSettingsProvider>` extension so IDE automatically checks the custom repo for updates

+> **Note:** The `url` attribute on `<idea-plugin>` is the plugin's homepage, **not** the update URL.
+The update URL is registered programmatically via `UpdateSettingsProvider`.

 ### Regenerate the manifest